DelcioTarden/cleanarchtdd/README.md

 # CleanArchTdd

-CleanArchTdd: application developed under the Flutter framework and Dart programming language for testing purposes of clean architecture and Test Driven Development.
+CleanArchTdd: application developed under the Flutter framework and Dart programming language containing only one feature for testing purposes of Clean Architecture, SOLID principal and Test Driven Development.

 ## Project Structure